exercism/lua/exercises/protein-translation/README.md

 RNA: `"AUGUUUUCUUAAAUG"` =>

-Codons: `"AUG", "UUU", "UCU", "UAA", "AUG"` =>
+Codons: `"AUG", "UUU", "UCU", "UAG", "AUG"` =>

 Protein: `"Methionine", "Phenylalanine", "Serine"`

-Note the stop codon `"UAA"` terminates the translation and the final methionine is not translated into the protein sequence.
+Note the stop codon terminates the translation and the final methionine is not translated into the protein sequence.

 Below are the codons and resulting Amino Acids needed for the exercise.